SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * DELETE `search`, now the search and search provisioning is part of the data services and data tasks and are not separate services.

 This will result in 2 fewer deployments in your cluster.
 If the values are left in the values file they will be ignored.
+Therefore this does not require immediate action by administrators, it is just good practice to remove deprecated sections that you may have in your values file.

 ## Upgrading to Renku 0.71.0